ori-drs/recast_ros/README.md

 roslaunch recast_demos test_input_map.launch
 ```

-For the configuration of NavigationMesh you can run:
+For the configuration of NavigationMesh and other parameters regarding to planner you can run:

 ```
 rosrun rqt_reconfigure rqt_reconfigure